By Dominque Rose

 I’m not the greatest at this one.
 I’ve done a fantastic job at removing toxic, draining people from my life but, unfortunately, I’ve done a fantastic job of removing the rest of them, too.
 Being the human equivalent of a hermit crab is the best most of the time, but it can make things tough when you need to call on your non-existent support group.
 Luckily for me, I have family, and those suckers are still stuck with me.
-I’d rather minimise the amount of shrapnel they take with each PMDD episode though, so I’ve put some some strategies in place to support my supports.
+I’d rather minimize the amount of shrapnel they take with each PMDD episode though, so I’ve put some strategies in place to support my supports.

 - Remember that calendar?
 Giving my support system the dates that I will be UFPS (Unfit for Polite Society) ahead of time gives them the chance to plan accordingly (ie. approach me with a Big Stick and oven mitts).

 - The Werewolf Early Alert System – This one was my mum’s idea.
-I can’t always rely my body to behave itself and follow the PMDD dates it has agreed on, so this cunning system allows me to warn my mother when I’m out for blood (har har).
+I can’t always rely on my body to behave itself and follow the PMDD dates it has agreed on, so this cunning system allows me to warn my mother when I’m out for blood (har har).
 It’s pretty complicated: if I’m getting close to my bad days, she texts me before calling; or if I start to feel less human, I text her with a wolf GIF or meme.
 This way I don’t have to talk if I’m not up to it and she doesn’t lose any more fingers.

 - Letters from your past self – Okay, I’ve only done this one once because I’m a forgetful procrastinator, but it’s a good one.
 On my good days, I write a letter to my partner reminding him that he is wonderful and I love him.
 He’s not allowed to open it until I start acting like an ice-queen, at which point past-happy-me can swoop in and give him the moral support that present-PMDD-me cannot.